uqpug/uqpug.github.io/index.md

 ---
-title: "UQ Python User Group (UQ PUG)"
+title: "UQ Python User Group"
 ---

 Welcome to the UQ Python User Group (UQ PUG).
 We meet monthly, and our next gathering is on the 6th of March.
 We meet in room 12-N109 (Central Library).